Jisooyanim/Jisooyanim/README.md

 Coding for fun and satisfaction

-* 🌍  I'm based in Cebu
+* 🌍  I'm based in Cebu, Philippines

 ### Skills